WatWowMap/MapJS/docs/configuration/images.md

 icon doesn't exist as part of the supplied icon repo we can fall back to the normal form.

-To learn more about this scheme please see the [Mygod/pokemon-icon-postprocessor] repo, which also includes notes on migrating from the common PMSF style image structure.
+To learn more about this scheme please see the [Mygod/pokemon-icon-postprocessor] repo, which also includes notes on migrating from the more common PMSF style image structure.

 ## Using images